drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Relay with Water Molecules

-A ligand can bind directly to a receptor or indirectly through water molecules that are located between the ligand and the protein, establishing a hydrogen-bond network between them.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/relay-water-molecules-c2a6f170'><i class='fa fa-play' aria-hidden='true'></i></button>A ligand can bind directly to a receptor or indirectly through water molecules that are located between the ligand and the protein, establishing a hydrogen-bond network between them.
 The following example illustrates the case of a ligand where one water molecule contributes to the binding of the ligand.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer